International Studies & Programs

 • Anna-Pegler Gordon, Professor, James Madison College, Michigan State University

-committee100-logo.png Office of China Programs International Studies & Programs MICHIGAN STATE UNIVERSITY.png
+committee of 100 logo MSU Office of China Programs International Studies & Programs logo

 Presented in partnership with the Committee of 100 and the Office of China Programs